almachelouche/middleman/content/email/AU/Service_reminder_winback/001_21-36m/Winback_svc_50offer_21to36.md

     <br /> <br />
     To book a service for your <%${user.CustomAttribute['Model']}%> you can find your local Ford Dealer <a href="https://www.ford.com.au/dealership/" name="here" style="text-decoration:underline; color:#2D96CD">here</a>.
 Don’t forget to also book a free loan car&#185;  so we can keep you on the road during your service.
     <br /> <br />
-    Plus, thanks to Castrol Oils, for a limited time, you can get $50* off your next scheduled service by presenting this email to your Service Department.
+    Plus, thanks to Castrol Lubricants, for a limited time, you can get $50* off your next scheduled service by presenting this email to your Service Department.
     '''

 [[module]]